+If you've worked with AFFF firefighting foam, or you live somewhere with PFAS in the water, there's a good chance your levels are high even if you've never been tested.
 Grain Laboratories is enrolling fifteen adults with elevated serum PFOS for a twelve-week NeutraOat pilot.
-You'll receive two PFAS panels and two wellness panels, before and after twelve weeks of daily dosing.
-You'll see your own before-and-after results, and we'll use the group results to decide whether NeutraOat should move into a larger study.
+You'll get two PFAS panels and two wellness panels, one set before dosing and one after.
+You keep your own results, and the combined results tell us whether NeutraOat is worth a larger study.

-NeutraOat is a modified form of oat fiber (β-glucan), designed to bind PFAS in your gut before they're reabsorbed.
-It's food-grade, derived from oats, and built to do one thing well: capture the kinds of molecules that don't belong in your body, while leaving alone the ones that do.
+NeutraOat is a modified form of oat fiber (β-glucan) that binds PFAS in your gut before they get reabsorbed.
+It's food-grade and made from oats.
+The idea is to grab the compounds you don't want in your body while mostly leaving alone the nutrients and medications you do.

-A 2024 published trial of cholestyramine, a prescription bile-acid binder that works through the same gut-binding mechanism, showed roughly 60% PFOS reduction over 12 weeks at 12 g/day.
-Cholestyramine binds indiscriminately and is poorly tolerated.
-NeutraOat targets the same mechanism at 4 g/day, with selectivity engineered into the molecular structure.
-This pilot is the first time we're measuring it in people.
+A published 2024 trial used cholestyramine, a prescription bile-acid binder that works the same way in the gut, and saw about a 60% drop in PFOS over 12 weeks at 12 g a day.
+The catch with cholestyramine is that it binds almost everything, and a lot of people can't tolerate it.
+NeutraOat goes after the same mechanism at 4 g a day and is built to be choosier about what it grabs.
+This pilot is the first time we're testing it in people.

 Everything happens at home.
-There's no clinic visit, no travel, no insurance involvement.
+No clinic visits, no travel, and nothing runs through insurance.

 Two at-home kits arrive at your door.
 The first is a finger-prick PFAS panel from Relentless Health, measuring PFOS, PFOA, and PFHxS.
 The second is a comprehensive wellness panel covering thyroid, hormones, metabolic, lipid, inflammation, and nutrient markers across 40+ biomarkers.
 Both ship back the same day.
 You receive your full baseline results before dosing begins.